Building a bare-metal Kubernetes cluster on Raspberry Pi

 kubectl installed on my laptop, but you can do so easily via brew on MacOS:

-# Install Kubernetes tooling via brew $ brew install kubernetes-cli # Let's check it has been installed correctly $ kubectl version
+# Install Kubernetes tooling via brew $ brew install kubernetes-cli # Also kubens and kubectx are really useful for interacting with namespaces and different clusters $ brew install kubectx # Let's check it has been installed correctly $ kubectl version

 I then simply grab the